Gaming with your partner is a brilliant way to spend date night or lazy Sunday mornings.

 39 Days to Mars

-If you’re looking for a great indie game to play on the Nintendo Switch with your partner, 39 Days to Mars is a short but sweet title that’s absolutely worth checking out.
+If you’re looking for a great indie game to play with your partner, 39 Days to Mars is a short but sweet title that’s absolutely worth checking out.

 39 Days to Mars is a visually stunning puzzle game with a brilliant narrative, taking place in the 19th century.